 As if he was never here, hardly a mention of his name echoes.
-Reduced to the irrelevant, he is to some, those who gloss over his presence, a trivia question: name the Lakers starting center in their epic game 7?
+Reduced to the irrelevant, he is to some, those who gloss over his presence, a trivia question: name the Lakers starting center in their epic 2010 NBA Finals Game 7?

 In that still talked about, still reminisced game, there are a lot of things to remember when sifting through the memory archives of the last Lakers title, of which the glory has to keep all Lakers fans warm for awhile.

 The 17 rebounds by Kobe Bryant.
 The three point shot by Metta World Peace who had yet to change his name from Ron Artest.
 The 13-point lead dwindled away by the Celtics that Doc Rivers still bemoans.
 The toughness of Pau Gasol to reverse the 2008 narrative of weak European.
 Those are the snapshots that blur the ordinary to the point that Andrew Bynum’s production in game 7 is an enigma, as if he wasn’t even there, as if he didn’t even matter once Kobe jumped the scorers table and the confetti began raining down.

 But Andrew Bynum wasn’t a mirage or a ghost.
 He played 18 minutes on a bum knee.
 He missed 4 out of 5 shots.
 He didn’t attempt a free throw.
 He had six rebounds.
 At the 7 minute mark in the 4th quarter, he left the court for Lamar Odom, meaning he was on the bench for the three point shot that broke the Celtics heart.